roycdaviesuoa/svelte-fomantic-ui/Elements.md

 <Emoji large loading angel/>
 ```

 Produces a large, rotating Angel emoji.
-Note that the `data-emoji` class of fomantic UI becomes is not required.
+Note that the `data-emoji` property of fomantic UI is not required.

 [top](#fomantic-ui-elements)
 ## Flag